cs50nestm/web/gettingstarted/README.md

+## Class Notes

-## Here is the code we developed together in class as a code-a-long
+# Here is the code we developed together in class as a code-a-long

 First Program: Hello